-Requirements and regulations for the 2020/21 winter semester
+Requirements and regulations for the 2021 summer semester

 In the course of extended contact restrictions in force since December 16, 2020, higher education institutions in the Federal Republic of Germany were ordered back to minimum operation: i.e. only the administrative work that is absolutely necessary for operation was carried out on site; refectories and libraries were closed (including options to take away food or borrow literature); face-to-face teaching and examinations were reduced to the absolute minimum or were held digitally (examinations may also be postponed); the premises are not open to the public.
 These regulations are still in force at the beginning of the summer semester.
 Moreover, on April 24, 2021, an amendment to the Federal Infection Protection Act came into force, which demands extensive contact restrictions linked to certain incidence thresholds.
 On May 20, 2021, the Bundestag passed a second law amending this Act providing adjustments and clarifications to individual regulations, including those concerning universities; the Bundesrat approved these amendments on May 28, 2021.

 On May 7, 2021, the Federal Government and the Länder had already stated in a joint declaration on the situation at higher education institutions that studying, teaching and research requires an increase of face-to-face events, but that an intensification of contacts will have to be organised responsibly and with a view to the dynamic infectious situation.